 |

-The Club is managed by the Committee of Management elected every three years by
+The Club is managed by a Committee of Management elected every three years by

 its members. |